-- Snorkel in the Caribbean among multi-colored fish
+- Snorkel in the Caribbean among the multi-colored fish

 - Swim in the natural caves and cenotes of Dudu Lagoon

-Riding along rural byways past coconut sellers and corner stores blasting merengue, you’ll take in the island’s lush interior and idyllic ocean vistas.
-To most visitors, the Dominican Republic is a travel destination famous for its resorts, but go beyond the capital and you’ll discover that much of the country is distinctly rural, and true beauty lies in everyday village scenes where local hospitality can be appreciated.
+Take in the island’s lush interior and idyllic ocean vistas.
+The Dominican Republic is a travel destination famous for its resorts, but go beyond the tourist towns and you’ll discover that much of the country is distinctly rural, and true beauty lies in everyday village scenes where local hospitality can be appreciated.
 Volunteer with families who have shown grace and resilience in the face of natural disasters and political unrest, and learn the challenges they still face in accessing basic human necessities.
-You’ll find that the allure of the island becomes almost secondary to the warm spirit and strength of the Dominican people.

 Your Adventure is Just Around the Corner!

-Beyond its beach resorts lies a very different Dominican Republic—still beautiful, but full of need.
+Beyond its beach resorts lies a very different Dominican Republic—beautiful, but full of need.
 Much of the DR isn’t developed sufficiently, revealing gaps where volunteers are needed to accelerate initiatives for bettering life in underserved neighborhoods.
-Projects focus on constructing community buildings, safer homes and schools using sustainable building materials and methods.
-Depending on the time of your arrival, you might also tackle other ongoing projects-such as ensuring families have access to a clean water supply and planting trees for reforestation.
+Construct community buildings, homes and schools using sustainable building materials and methods.
+You might also tackle other ongoing projects, such as ensuring families have access to a clean water supply and safe cooking methods, or planting trees for reforestation.

 Sustainable development is crucial for all civilizations in our changing world.
 Through your service work and nightly seminars, you’ll learn in depth about how communities come together to take collective action against shared issues: poverty, climate change, lack of quality healthcare and education, discrimination and more.
 You’ll discuss what makes solutions sustainable, and how to implement them for lasting success in developing countries.
 Participate in vibrant Dominican culture—a mix of indigenous, African and European—through music, dance and everyday community life.

-Hundreds of miles of coastline define the DR—White-sand beaches, tropical trees and stunning cliffs highlight hundreds of miles of Dominican coastline.
-Take a boat ride over clear, warm water and join our snorkeling expedition, where you’ll marine ecosystems unique to the Caribbean.
+Hundreds of miles of coastline define the DR—White-sand beaches, tropical trees and stunning cliffs.
+Take a boat ride over clear, warm water and join our snorkeling expedition, where you’ll discover marine ecosystems unique to the Caribbean.
 You’ll also visit Dudu Lagoon, an impressive ecological park where you can discover blue cenotes and take a swim in a natural cave.
 In the lush, rural interior of the DR, hike Mt.
 Brisón to a remote village and learn about daily life on the mountain.